After 27 years in Andalusia offering rural Spanish real estate we can help with practical advice learnt from experience.

-The National Health System provides free or low cost health care for those contributing to the Spanish Social Security System and their dependants.
+The Spanish health care system is excellent.
+The National Health System provides free or low cost health care for those contributing to the Spanish Social Security System and their dependents.
 The system also caters for pensioners and includes those from other EU COUNTRIES.
 If you are not contributing to the Social Security you will need Private Medical Insurance.

 The medical care provided in Spain equals any available in Europe, and the Spanish are among the worlds' healthiest people, with a life expectancy for women of 80 and men 74.
 The incidence of heart disease in Spain is among the lowest in the world, a fact attributed to the Mediterranean Diet.